pachyderm/docs/content/latest/deploy-manage/deploy/quickstart.md

 Check out our [JupyterHub and MLDM Mount Extension](../../../how-tos/jupyterlab-extension) page for installation instructions.

-Use Pachyderm's default image and values.yaml [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/examples/jupyterhub-ext-values.yaml) or follow the instructions to update your own.
+Use MLDM's default image and values.yaml [`jupyterhub-ext-values.yaml`](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/examples/jupyterhub-ext-values.yaml) or follow the instructions to update your own.

 {{% notice note %}}
-Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
+Make sure to check our [data science notebook examples](https://github.com/pachyderm/examples) running on MLDM, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
 {{% /notice %}}